leolanese/AI-prompt-engineering-Job-Search-System/README.md

 ## Overview

 This is not a simple job search query.
-It is a **structured, multi-source intelligence system** designed to surface every active Senior Angular / Front-End Developer opportunity in the UK market — across commercial, government, and remote EU sectors — with a focus on verified, real job links and zero fabricated results.
+It is a **structured, multi-source intelligence system** designed to surface every active Senior Angular / Front-End Developer opportunity in the UK market — across commercial, government, and remote EU sectors, with a focus on verified, real job links and zero fabricated results.

 When executed, it runs **14 sequential search steps** across **13 distinct job platforms**, applies strict quality control to every result, and outputs a fully formatted, horizontally scrollable HTML report with colour-coded badges, live apply links, and deduplication across sources.